Aliases for STAT5A Gene

 GeneCards Summary for STAT5A Gene

 STAT5A (Signal Transducer And Activator Of Transcription 5A) is a Protein Coding gene.
-Diseases associated with STAT5A include myeloma and aggressive systemic mastocytosis.
-Among its related pathways are PI-3K cascade and PI-3K cascade.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and signal transducer activity.
-An important paralog of this gene is STAT1.
+Diseases associated with STAT5A include Chronic Leukemia and Polycythemia Vera.
+Among its related pathways are Immune response IL-23 signaling pathway and RET signaling.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and obsolete signal transducer activity.
+An important paralog of this gene is STAT5B.

 Carries out a dual function: signal transduction and activation of transcription.
 Mediates cellular responses to the cytokine KITLG/SCF and other growth factors.
 Mediates cellular responses to ERBB4.
 May mediate cellular responses to activated FGFR1, FGFR2, FGFR3 and FGFR4.
 Binds to the GAS element and activates PRL-induced transcription.
 Regulates the expression of milk proteins during lactation.